 Over the years, CIJ has been supported by a number of foundations including: City University London, Democratie en Media, the Lorana Sullivan Foundation, the Open Society Institute, the Park Foundation, the Reva and David Logan Foundation, the David and Elaine Potter Foundation, the Roddick Foundation and several smaller private trusts.

-The CIJ has access to 501(c)3 tax-deductable status in the US, through Public Interest Projects (New York).
+The CIJ has access to 501(c)3 tax-deductable status in the US, through NEO Philanthropy (New York).

 Our Current Funders